Benjamin-Lawson23/ad-troubleshooting-tools/README.md

 'gpresult /r' is a command-line tool that will provide you with a convenient report that will list a lot of information reference you GPOs, including a list of applied GPOs.
 </br>

-1. Type CMD in the search bar
+1. Type CMD in the search bar to open the command-line